The Potential Hidden Danger in Your Cereal: Iron

 Healthy people make a hormone, hepcidin, which swings into action to prevent too much iron from being absorbed.
 However, in a now common genetic condition called iron overload (or technically Hemochromatosis), the body is unable to put the brakes on iron absorption and iron begins to build up in the tissues.
 Early symptoms are varied and include fatigue, abdominal pain, and increased infections.
 Later symptoms include liver failure and heart failure, bone damage, and diabetes.

 For those who have yet to be diagnosed with iron overload, choosing a cereal with generous iron is particularly problematic.
 Healthy males and older women should read the cereal Nutrition Fact Label to make the best choice for iron intake.
-Chances are your cereal has too much, so buyer beware.
+Chances are your cereal has too much iron, so buyer beware.
+Here is a bit more on iron in popular cereals along with iron requirements.